AndyStobirski/ImageSlicer/README.md

 Things it needs:

-* Add a polygon shape for non-rectangular images.
 * Add feature to save panel maps
 * Add undo / redo (I'll never do this, to be honest)
 * Add a duplicate panel feature